emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFactsDeaths-data/public/Readme.md

 ## Key Vault Secrets And Access Policies

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.
-Here two secrets are being saved in the key vault with access given to the data factory and to the user whose object id will be provided while creating the deployment (details later):
+Here two secrets are being saved in the key vault with access given to the data factory and to the user whose object id will be provided while creating the deployment:

 1. SQL server administrator password
 2. Connection string for the blob storage

 The user whose object id will be provided is given full access to all secrets, keys and certificates inside the key vault.
-While the data factory is given GET access to any secret in the key vault.
+While the data factory has the GET access to the secrets in the key vault.

 ### Get the User Object Id

 Follow these steps to find a user's object ID in the Azure portal:

 1. Type Users in the search bar inside azure portal.
-Click Users.
+Click **Users**.

 ![object id](./images/oid1.png)

-2. In the All users section, locate the user name whose object id is to be retrieved.
+2. In the *All users* section, locate the user name whose object id is to be retrieved.
 Click on the name.

 ![object id](./images/oid2.png)

-3. Click Profile tab in the left panel, and copy the user's Object ID under Identity section.
+3. Click *Profile* tab in the left panel, and copy the user's **Object ID** under *Identity* section.

 ![object id](./images/oid3.png)